Absence of wandering domains for some real entire functions with bounded singular sets: The Julia set of the exponential

 Suppose that $k$ is sufficiently large that $\re w_{n_k-1}< -4\delta_0'/\delta_0$.
 Then

-This is the desired contradiction. \end{proof} \begin{remark} We have presented the proof in the present form to emphasize the ideas that will occur in our more general results.
-It is in fact possible to simplify the argument yet further, eliminating the need for the preliminary claim and yielding a proof that altogether avoids the classification of periodic Fatou components, the Riemann mapping theorem, Montel's theorem and Koebe's theorem.
-All that is needed are formulas for the hyperbolic metric on a strip and a slit plane, together with Pick's theorem (i.e., the Schwarz lemma together with the invariance of the hyperbolic metric under automorphisms of the disk).
+This contradicts \eqref{eqn:deltaprime}, and the proof is complete. \end{proof} \begin{remark} We have presented the proof in the present form to emphasise the ideas that will occur in our more general results.
+It is in fact possible to simplify the argument yet further, eliminating the need for the preliminary claim and yielding a proof that altogether avoids the classification of periodic Fatou components, the Riemann mapping theorem, Montel's theorem and Koebe's theorems.
+All that is needed are formulae for the hyperbolic metric on a strip and a slit plane, together with Pick's theorem (i.e., the Schwarz lemma together with the invariance of the hyperbolic metric under automorphisms of the disc).

 The proof can be sketched as follows.
 Suppose, by contradiction, that there is a point $w$ at which the family of iterates is equicontinuous.
 First consider the case where $w$ does not tend to infinity under iteration.
-Then there is a small open disk $D$ around $w$ consisting of nonescaping points, and hence satisfying $f^n(D)\subset U:=\C\setminus [0,\infty)$ for all $n$.
-Considering the increasing sequence of hyperbolic derivatives $\|f^n(w)\|_U^D\leq 1$, we see first that no limit point of the orbit of $w$ can belong to $U$.
+Then there is a small open disc $D$ around $w$ consisting of nonescaping points, and hence satisfying $f^n(D)\subset U:=\C\setminus [0,\infty)$ for all $n$.
+Considering the increasing sequence of hyperbolic derivatives

+we see first that no limit point of the orbit of $w$ can belong to $U$.
 Just as above, it then follows that there can be no limit point in $[0,\infty)$ either, a contradiciton.

 If, on the other hand, $f^n(w)\to\infty$, then we can consider $U' := \C\setminus (-\infty,0]$, and derive a contradiction in analogous fashion. \end{remark}